Malvern, Worcestershire: Television

 Elgar, a drama documentary made in 1962 by the British director Ken Russell, was filmed on location in Malvern and Worcester.
 Several scenes were filmed in Malvern at locations including 'Forli' in Alexandra Road, 'Craeg Lea' in Malvern Wells and St Ann's Well in Great Malvern.
 Made for BBC Television's long-running Monitor programme, it dramatised the life of the composer Edward Elgar.
 The film significantly raised the public profile of the composer.

 The Malvern landscape forms the backdrop for Penda's Fen, a 1974 British television play written by David Rudkin and directed by Alan Clarke for the BBC's Play for Today series.
 It tells the story of Stephen, a vicar's son who has visions of angels, Edward Elgar, and King Penda, the last pagan ruler of England.
 The final scene of the play, where the protagonist has an apparitional experience of King Penda and the "mother and father of England" and King Penda, is set on the Malvern Hills.

 The Tank Quarry on North Hill and West of England Quarry on the Worcestershire Beacon were used as locations in the Doctor Who serial The Krotons, starring Patrick Troughton.
 The serial was broadcast in four weekly parts from 28 December 1968 to 18 January 1969.

 Great Malvern railway station featured in 1975 as the commuter-belt railway station in the first episode of Survivors (1975 TV series), the post-apocalyptic fiction drama television series created by Terry Nation and produced by Terence Dudley at the BBC.

+Local media

+Regional TV news is provided by BBC West Midlands and ITV Central.
+Television signals are received from either the Sutton Coldfield and local relay transmitters.

+Local radio stations are BBC Hereford and Worcester, Heart West Midlands, Radio Wyvern, Capital Mid-Counties, Greatest Hits Radio Herefordshire & Worcestershire, Hits Radio Herefordshire & Worcestershire, and Smooth West Midlands.